-Why might mass analysis of a nitrogen-containing molecule show a molecular ion peak with an odd ratio?
+Why might mass analysis of a hydrogen-containing organic molecule show a molecular ion peak with an odd ratio?

-- BIt contains an even number of nitrogen atoms
+- CBecause it contains an odd number of nitrogen atoms

-- DIt contains an odd number of nitrogen atoms
+- DBecause it contains an even number of nitrogen atoms

 In a mass spectrum of an alcohol, what is the reason for the molecular ion being usually small or nonexistent?